skyprince999/skyprince999.github.io/_posts/2020-1-1-GLUE-Benchmark.md

 - STS-B: Semantic Textual Similarity Benchmark
 The task is for determining the similarity on a continous scale
-Metric: PEarson & Spearman coeeficients
+Metric: Pearson & Spearman coeeficients

 **<C> Inference Tasks**